max-lobur/dotfiles/README.md

 The above color theme is [Cobalt2](https://github.com/wesbos/Cobalt2-iterm)

 ## How to Use
-1. Click `Use this template`, or simply Fork the repo.
+1. Click `Use this template`, or fork the repo
 2. Update [vars.sh](./vars.sh)
-3. Review the [init](./init) scripts, enable/disable stuff
+3. Review the [init](./init) scripts, enable/disable parts
 4. Run `./init.sh`

 ## Troubleshooting